threefoldtech/js-sdk/docs/vdc/vdc_dashboard.md

   - `Get all used pools`
   - `Get alerts`
 ### The Package Frontend
-- The frontend built with [Vue js](https://vuejs.org/) and use [vuetify js](https://vuetifyjs.com/) some components.
+- The frontend is built with [Vue js](https://vuejs.org/) using some components from [vuetify js](https://vuetifyjs.com/).

 - The VDC Marketplace home page:
-  - The user can deploy, list and delete his/her solutions.
+  - The user can deploy, list, and delete their solutions.
 ![vdc_marketplace](./images/vdc_marketplace.png)

 - The VDC setting home page:
-  - The default tab represent the `Compute Nodes` for the VDC Kubernetes cluster, The user can Add or remove the nodes.
+  - `Compute Nodes tab` is the default tab for the VDC Kubernetes cluster, where the user can add or remove their VDC's nodes.
   ![vdc_setting](./images/vdc_setting.png)
   - In the `Storage Nodes` tab the user can:
-    - Add/Delete storage node.
+    - Add/Delete storage nodes.
     - Enable quantum storage.
     - Download [Z-stor](https://github.com/threefoldtech/0-stor_v2) configuration.
     - Download ZDBs information.

     ![vdc_storage_nodes](./images/vdc_storage_nodes.png)

-  - In Wallet Information tab there is the prepaid wallet information.
+  - `Wallet Information tab`: consists of the prepaid wallet information.

     ![vdc_storage_nodes](./images/vdc_wallet.png)

-  - In the Backup And Restore tab there is a list of backups and the user can create new and restore any of them.
+  - `Backup And Restore tab`: consists of a list of backups.
+It also enables the user to create new ones or restore any of the previously backed up ones.

     ![vdc_storage_nodes](./images/vdc_backup.png)